 - A 5 gallon heavy duty plastic container with spigot to dispense water (weighs approximately 42 pounds when full).

 - A 6 gallon Mylar water storage bag, impermeable to odor, gas and light, contained in a cardboard box for easy stacking.
-Durable (weights about 50 pounds).
+Durable (weighs about 50 pounds).

 - A 2 liter plastic drink container with screw on lid.